-- A Practitioner's request for modification or accretion of, or addition to, existing clinical privileges is initiated by the Practitioner's submission of a formal request for the desired change(s) with full documentation to support the change to the ACOS/Service Chief.
-This request will initiate the recredentialing process as noted in the VHA Handbook 1100.19. - 2.
-Primary source verification is conducted if applicable, e.g. provider attests to additional training. - 3.
-Current NPDB Continuous Query Registration prior to rendering a decision. - 4.
-A modification or enhancement of, or addition to, existing clinical privileges requires the approval of the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging followed by the Director's/ Governing Body's approval.
+- 1. A Practitioner's request for modification or accretion of, or addition to, existing clinical privileges is initiated by the Practitioner's submission of a formal request for the desired change(s) with full documentation to support the change to the Clinical Service Chief.
+This request will initiate the re-credentialing process as noted in the VHA Handbook 1100.19. - 2.
+Primary source verification is conducted if applicable, e.g. provider attests to additional training or certification. - 3.
+Current NPDB- Continuous Query Registration prior to rendering a decision.

+4. A modification or enhancement of, or addition to, existing clinical privileges requires the recommendation of the Executive Committee of the Medical Staff followed by the Director's/Governing Body's approval.

-Section 8.05 Recommendations and Approval for Initial/Renewal, Modification/Revision of Clinical Privileges
+Section 8.05 Recommendations and Approval for Initial/Renewal, Modification or Revision of Clinical Privileges/Scope of Practice

-- 1. Peer recommendations from individuals who can provide authoritative information regarding training, experience, professional competence, conduct, and health status are required. - The ACOS/Service Chief where the applicant is requesting clinical privileges is responsible for assessing all information and making a recommendation regarding whether to grant the clinical privileges. - a.
+- Peer recommendations from individuals who can provide authoritative information regarding training, experience, professional competence, conduct, and health status are required.

+- 2. The Service Chief where the applicant is requesting clinical privileges is responsible for assessing all information and making a recommendation regarding whether to grant the clinical privileges.

+- a.
 Recommendations for initial, renewal or modification of privileges are based on a determination that applicant meets criteria for appointment and clinical privileges for the Service including requirements regarding education, training, experience, references and health status.
 Consideration will also be given to the six core competencies in making recommendations for appointment.
 The same six core competencies are considered for both initial appointment and reappointment.
+The core competencies are:

+- 1. Medical/Clinical Knowledge

+- 2. Interpersonal and Communication skills

+- Professionalism

+- 4. Patient Care

+- 5. Practice-based Learning & Improvement

+- 6. System-based Practice

-The core competencies are: - 1) Medical/Clinical knowledge. - 2) Interpersonal and Communication skills (documentation). - 3) Professionalism. - 4) Patient Care. - 5) Practice-based Learning & Improvement. - 6) System-based Practice. - b.
-Recommendation for clinical privileges subsequent to those granted initially are based on reappraisal of physical and mental health status, peer recommendations, continuing education, professional performance, judgment, clinical and/or technical skills and quality of care including results of monitoring and evaluation activities (such as surgical case review, drug usage evaluation, medical record review, blood usage review, medication use review, monitoring and evaluation of quality and appropriateness of clinical aspects of patient treatment and risk management activities, and OPPE). - The Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging, recommends granting clinical privileges for the practitioner to the Director (Governing Body) based on each applicant successfully meeting the requirements for clinical privileges as specified in these Bylaws.
+- b.
+Recommendation for clinical privileges subsequent to those granted initially are based on reappraisal of physical and mental health status, peer recommendations, continuing education, professional performance, judgment, clinical and/or technical skills and quality of care including results of monitoring and evaluation activities (such as surgical case review, drug usage evaluation, medical record review, blood usage review, medication use review, monitoring and evaluation of quality and appropriateness of clinical aspects of patient treatment and risk management activities, and OPPE.

+- 3. The Executive Committee of the Medical Staff recommends granting clinical privileges to the Facility Director (Governing Body) based on each applicant successfully meeting the requirements for clinical privileges as specified in these Bylaws.
+A subcommittee of the Executive Committee of the Medical Staff can make the initial review and recommendation but this information must be reviewed and approved by the Executive Committee of the Medical Staff.

-- 4. Clinical privileges are acted upon by the Director within thirty (30) work days of receipt of the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging recommendation to appoint.
+- 4. Clinical privileges are acted upon by the Director within 30 calendar days of receipt of the Executive Committee of the Medical Staff's recommendation to appoint.
 The Director's action must be verified with an original signature. - 5.
-Originals of approved clinical privileges are placed in the individual Practitioner's Credentialing and Privileging File and posted on the VARHS Portal.
-A Copy of approved privileges is given to the Practitioner and is readily available to appropriate staff for comparison with Practitioner procedural and prescribing practices.
+Originals of approved clinical privileges are placed in the individual Practitioner's Credentialing and Privileging File.
+A Copy of approved privileges are given to the Practitioner and are readily available to appropriate staff for comparison with Practitioner procedural and prescribing practices. - 6.
+The scope of practice for Advanced Practice Professionals and Associated Health Professionals will be recommended to the Director through the Executive Committee of the Medical Staff's process.
+The Director's action must be verified with an original signature.